kinsella272727/creativeCoding/P.1 Color/Exercise 3-Color Spectrum in a Circle/step03/README.md

 ## Step 3

-//This is going to set the hue at whatever the angle will be this should create a rainbow of colours going around the circle this is because the angle is less than or equal to 360
+This is going to set the hue at whatever the angle will be this should create a rainbow of colours going around the circle this is because the angle is less than or equal to 360